dalyIsaac/Whim/docs/configure/core/layout-engines.md

 > [!WARNING]
 > This is not yet supported by the YAML/JSON configuration.

-<xref:Whim.FloatingLayout.FloatingLayoutEngine> is a layout that has all windows being free-floating.
+<xref:Whim.FloatingWindow.FloatingLayoutEngine> is a layout that has all windows being free-floating.
 To have specific windows float within a different layout, see the [Floating Window Plugin](../plugins/floating-window.md).

 ![FloatingLayoutEngine demo](../../images/floating-layout-demo.gif)